kennedy_3401

 • Catering to different learning styles: We understand that every child learns differently.

-• Inquiry-based learning (PYP): We encourage students to explore and discover through inquiry.
+• Inquiry-based learning: We encourage students to explore and discover through inquiry.

 • Learning within cultural contexts: We incorporate Chinese culture into the learning experience.